nathan-mccraw/React_ExpenseTracker/README.md

 ## Summary
-This application is an expense tracker that allows the user to input data points of an expendure to include: date, place, item, amount, and payment type.
+This application is an expense tracker that allows the user to input data points of an expenditure to include: date, place, item, amount, and payment type.
 This data is displayed in a HTML table and the user may delete entries from the table.
 This project was made using React App, Bootstrap CSS, and Nodejs.
 The react app was initialized using create-react-app and functional components with hooks were implemented in the app.
 Building this application taught the premise and basis for passing props and states from one component to another.

 #### Author
-Nathan McCraw -- Software Developer [LinkedIn](https://www.linkedin.com/in/nathan-mccraw-5291535b/) [Personal Website - In Production]
+Nathan McCraw -- Software Developer [LinkedIn](https://www.linkedin.com/in/nathan-mccraw-5291535b/) | [Personal Website](https://www.nathanmccraw.com/)